Top 5 Spooky Spots in the Peak District

 The Peak District is an ancient landscape, with settlements here since the very earliest days of human civilisation.
-And it has more than its fair share of spooky places – from ancient castles to windswept moors, many with tales of mysterious sightings or chilling noises.
+And it has more than its fair share of spooky, mysterious places – from ancient castles and stone circles, to wild woods and windswept moors, many with tales of ghostly sightings or chilling noises.

-So with Halloween fast approaching, we thought we’d share our pick of the Top 5 Spookiest Spots in the Peak District.
+We thought we’d share our pick of the Top 5 Spooky Spots in the Peak District.
 Do you dare to explore them…?!

 Coombs Dale, just outside Stoney Middleton, is a tranquil, peaceful place.
 But it hasn’t always been so.

 In the early 1700s Coombs Dale was notorious for being the hunting ground of a particularly feared highwayman, known as Black Harry, who would regularly prey on travellers using the ancient packhorse routes over the moors in the dark.

 After many murderous years, Black Harry was eventually arrested at Wardlow Cop, and was hung and gibbeted on the Gallows Tree at nearby Wardlow Mires.

 His legacy is still evident in Coombs Dale.
 Black Harry’s Gate still stands, at the end of Black Harry Lane.
 An old farmhouse of the same name stood until the 1970s.
 And it is said that on dark nights the ghostly sounds of galloping hooves can still be heard approaching across these lonely moors.

 Lying just on the outskirts of the little village of Birchover is a fascinating and mysterious cave complex known as Rowtor Rocks.
 Rowtor Rocks consists of numerous interlinked tunnels and caverns, some natural and some man-made.
 Many of the rocks have been carved with symbols and pictures, including serpents, circles and cups.
 A series of steps, thrones and altars have also been fashioned out of the stone in a number of places.